Nainsukh: Jasrota and Raja Balwant Singh

 Around 1740, Nainsukh left his father's workshop in Guler and moved to Jasrota.
 It is unknown whether he made this move because of his stylistic innovations or for economic reasons (Guler was probably too small for two painters of the calibre of Manaku and Nainsukh).
 In the small but wealthy principality of Jasrota, Nainsukh worked for various patrons.

 The most important was Raja Balwant Singh (1724–1763), who employed him for almost twenty years, until his untimely death.
 His work for Balwant Singh is his most celebrated, showing unusually intimate, informal, and sometimes downright unflattering scenes of the raja going about his daily round of pleasures.
 Balwant Singh ranked very low in the ranks of Hindu princes, and was barely a ruler as opposed to a landowner.
-The hill states gained in prosperity from the turmoil to the south after the capture of Dehli by the Persian Nadir Shah in 1739 diverted trade routes their way.
+The hill states gained in prosperity from the turmoil to the south after the capture of Delhi by the Persian Nadir Shah in 1739 diverted trade routes their way.

 The relationship between the art-loving Balwant Singh and Nainsukh must have been very close, since Nainsukh seems to have been employed by him often and able to see and record intimate scenes of his everyday life.
 Balwant Singh must have lacked the normal attitude of other Indian royalty to only allow images to be produced that displayed the magnificence of his life; who between patron and painter first suggested this very informal approach is unknown.
 As well as some more conventional scenes, such as showing the raja hunting with a retinue or watching dancers, paintings by Nainsukh show the raja getting his beard trimmed, writing a letter, performing a puja, looking out of a palace window, sitting in front of the fire wrapped in a blanket, or smoking a hookah and inspecting a painting.
 When Balwant Singh had to spend a period in exile in Guler Nainsukh accompanied him.